-The centuries old quay, lime kiln and barn from which the dwellings have gradually evolved give Bishops Quay a captivating romantic history that slowly and generously gives up its secrets.
-Sixty-five years in the same family, there are fascinating stories aplenty.
+The centuries old quay, lime kiln and barn from which the dwellings have gradually evolved give Bishops Quay a captivating, romantic, history that slowly and generously gives up its secrets.
+Seventy plu years in the same family, there are fascinating stories aplenty.
 Books, boats, and beautiful paintings, truly comfortable furniture, new and antique, with river views from every window, this is a place you won’t want to stray far from.

 Thinking about outings and necessary provisions – Deliveries can be arranged from local shops and super markets.
 Mawgan Stores, just five minutes away, is bursting with fresh, local and seasonal produce from local fruit and veg, to artisan bread and chocolate, and of course a range of Cornish Gins.
 Local pubs and restaurants within a few minutes drive have top class chefs who serve delicious local food, so no need to travel far.
 The closest is the Ship Inn in Mawgan, walkable if you are a little bit energetic!

 The fabulous beaches nearby are Gunwalloe, Poldhu, Kennack Sands, Mullion Cove, Loe Bar, Kynance Cove, Porthleven, Coverack, none more than twenty minutes drive away.
 Cliff walks all along the Coast Path invigorate and thrill with spectacular sea views.